MTV Europe Music Award for Best Latin America North Act

-The following is a list of the MTV Europe Music Award winners and nominees for Best Latin America North Act.
-This category was almost always won by Mexico, except in 2017 and 2019 by Mon Laferte from Chile, and in 2018 by Ha*Ash from the United States.
+The following is a list of winners and nominees for the MTV Europe Music Award for Best Latin America North Act.
+The category has been predominantly won by Mexican artists, also including special cases between 2017 and 2019, when Chilean-Mexican singer Mon Laferte received the award, and in 2018, when the Mexican-American duo Ha*Ash was honored with it.